 Several techniques are used by engineers to compensate a DC/DC regulator.
-The method presented here uses simple calculations and generally results in high phase margins.
+The recommended calculation method here is quite simple and yields results with high phase margins.
 In most conditions, the phase margin will be between 60 and 90 degrees.
 In this method the effects of the slope compensation are ignored.
 Because of this approximation, the actual cross over frequency is usually lower than the calculated value.

 First, the converter pole (f_P) and ESR-zero (f_Z) are calculated from Equations 31 and 32.
 For C{OUT}, the worst derated value of 78.96μF should be used.
-Equations 33 and 34 can be used to find an estimation for closed-loop crossover frequency (f{CO}) as a starting point (choose the lower value).
+Equations 33 and 34 can be used to find an estimation for closed-loop crossover frequency (f_C) as a starting point (choose the lower value).